About the Pembroke Pickleball Club

 f) Will keep safe all financial records of the Club.

 5.)
-Directors at Large (maximum three).
-The Directors at Large will be available to assist; chair committees as directed by the President.
+Directors at Large – (maximum three) will be available to assist; chair committees as directed by the President.

 Article VI – Indemnification of Executive Board members.